john-decker/info_697/README.md

 safe_shutdown_pi.py
 written for the Raspberry Pi 3 b+ using Python
-Creates a script for safely shutting down a Raspberry Pi by using a Micro:bit as an external off button
+Creates a script for safely shutting down a Raspberry Pi by using a Micro:bit as an external off button.
+Designed to work with a micro:bit flashed with micro:bit_as_switch.py

 rfid_reader_pyth2.py
 written for python 2 to take advantage of the PN532 and SPI libraries developed by